BDS Blog

 CHAPTER 2

-What are the Different Parts of a Bearing?
+What Are the Main Parts of a Bearing?

 In its current form, the modern-day bearing you probably are picturing was developed towards the end of the 19th century, and before that time, it was crafted by hand.